Last Updated on September 25, 2022 by

 What Thickness Of Plywood Is Used For Roofing?

 The minimum thickness of plywood for roofing is 3/8 inches.
-This is enough for a roof with 16-inches spaced rafters and the least roof load.
+This is enough for a roof with 16-inch spaced rafters and the least roof load.
 Flatter roofs have a greater load, thus requiring thicker plywood, while steeper roofs have less load, and recommended minimum plywood thickness would work just fine.

 Final Thought